 Here’s how you can optimise your website for voice search

 - Create long-form content that answers questions and draws them to you.
-SEO depends on the website design and the quality of your content.
+Avoid thin content.
 Research by serpIQ shows that the top 5 results in a search query have an average word count of 2300-2450 words.

 A few tips to help search engines validate the credibility of your business include